- Amazon.com: Worldchanging: A User's Guide for the 21st Century: Books: Alex Steffen,Al Gore,Bruce Sterling

 computer computing consultant high industry market nanotechnologies performance robotics space storage trends visualization web

-in Public bookmarks with blogs design economylogy science by 4 users (all private)
+in Public bookmarks with blogs design economylogy evo evolution science

 - Science & Spirit Magazine: The Tongue Who Would Be King